arhennia/SkillFlow_Major_Project/README.md

 ## Project Overview

-This project builds a complete, production-ready machine learning pipeline to **predict customer churn** for a subscription-based telecom company.
+I built this complete machine learning pipeline to **predict customer churn** for a telecom company.

-**The problem:** ~26.5% of customers churn, representing a significant recurring revenue loss.
-Retention campaigns applied reactively — after a customer has decided to leave — are too late to be effective.
+**The problem:** About 26.5% of customers churn, which means a huge loss in recurring revenue.
+Trying to keep them after they've already decided to leave is just too late.

-**The solution:** A supervised ML model that assigns every customer a quantified churn probability score, enabling the business to intervene proactively with targeted retention offers.
+**The solution:** I developed a supervised ML model that assigns a churn probability score to every customer.
+This helps the business step in early with targeted retention offers.

-**Dataset:** [IBM Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) — 7,043 customers, 21 attributes spanning demographics, subscription details, billing, and service usage.
+**Dataset Used:** [IBM Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) — 7,043 customers and 21 features covering demographics, billing, and usage.

 ---